Settings nodes

 ISettingsNode

-All nodes also implement a merge operation.
+All nodes also implement a operation.

 All node types implement a JSON-like ToString()